Respawn-League/Respawn-Docs/docs/src/community/anticheatandyou/README.md

 - Rate hacking.
 - hud_reloadscheme stuttering.

-* = A cheating ban will be given for exploits marked with an asterisk.
+*Note: A cheating ban will be given for exploits marked with an asterisk.*

 The following is a list of examples of allowed mods:
 - Custom HUD / Viewmodels / Crosshairs / Hitsounds